ess-dmsc/event-formation-unit/documentation/DIRECTORIES.md

 ## prototype2
 Contains detector pipeline plugins for a number of prototype detectors:
-* Gd-GEM for the NMX instrument - gdgem.so
+* Gd-GEM - NMX instrument
-* Multiblade - mbcaen.so
+* Multi-Blade - Freia and Estia instruments
-* multigrid - mgcncs.so and mgcncs2.so
+* Multi-Grid - CSPEC, TREX, VOR instruments
-* SoNDe - sone.so
+* SoNDe -

 Also contains data-generators, some reading data from file other from Wireshark captures, some generating constant data.